 Heraclius

-To explicitly hold Emperor Heraclius accountable for the military and sociopolitical disaster of his early reign required, as far as his contemporaries are concerned, considerable courage, and as for later historiographers, it typically demanded intellectual honesty as well as access to diverse sources.
+To explicitly hold Emperor Heraclius accountable for the military and sociopolitical disaster of his early reign required considerable courage from his contemporaries, and intellectual honesty as well as access to diverse sources from later historians.

-Our first piece of evidence for this stance is the contemporary Life of St. Theodore of Sykeon.
-It contains an intriguing account that subtly reveals its monastic author's disapproving stance towards Heraclius.
-It recounts Emperor Heraclius' personal participation in the 613 campaign and his personal encounter with St. Theodore.
+Our earliest evidence of this stance lies in the Life of St. Theodore of Sykeon, which contains an intriguing account that subtly reveals its monastic author's disapproval of Heraclius.
+It also recounts Emperor Heraclius' personal participation in the 613 campaign and his personal encounter with St. Theodore.

-This Life tells us, that in March 613, while en route towards Antioch with his army, Emperor Heraclius passed by the monastery where St. Theodore dwelled.
-He sought the Saint's blessing.
+The Life tells us that in March 613, while en route to Antioch with his army, Emperor Heraclius passed by the monastery in which St. Theodore resided and sought the saint's blessing.
 St. Theodore prayed for Heraclius and offered him blessed apples, bread, and wine.
-Heraclius, "as if he was in great haste" (ὡς διὰ πολλὴν σπουδὴν), declined the gifts, suggesting he would take them upon his return from the East.
-The Saint said, hinting at his own soon departure for another world, that it might be possible Heraclius would not find him then.
-Nonetheless, Heraclius departed without accepting the offerings.
-The Life then quotes St. Theodore's words:
+“As if he was in great haste” (ὡς διὰ πολλὴν σπουδὴν), Heraclius declined the gifts, suggesting that he would pick them up on his return from the East.
+Hinting at his imminent departure for another world, the saint warned the emperor that he might not find them on his return.
+All the same, Heraclius departed without accepting the offerings.
+The Life then cites St. Theodore's words:

-"Had he [Heraclius] accepted them [the gifts], it would have been a testament to his victory, and he would have returned joyfully.
-But the fact that he left them behind is a sign of our defeat".
+Had [Heraclius] accepted [the gifts], it would have been a testament to his victory, and he would have returned joyfully.
+But the fact that he left them behind is a sign of our defeat.

-In this episode, where the Christian Emperor declines the blessing of the Saint, contemporary observers could only perceive it as a sharp critique of the ruling Emperor.
-Heraclius is depicted not just as acting impiously – which is the gravest accusation an author could levy against the legitimacy of his reign – but his transgression had profound consequences for the entire Empire.
-Heraclius suffered not just one defeat in battle near Antioch in spring 613, as the Saint had effectively predicted, but in the subsequent nine years, until 622, the Emperor had to watch the Persians occupy virtually the entire Roman East, himself not being able to launch even a small counterattack.
-In other words, Georgios, St. Theodore’s disciple and author of his Life, is accusing here Emperor Heraclius of, through his irreverent act, bringing God's wrath upon the Empire – manifesting in the form of the Persian conquest.
+Contemporary observers could only have perceived an episode in which the Christian Emperor declines the blessing of the saint as a sharp critique of the ruler.
+Not only does the Life present Heraclius as acting impiously—the gravest accusation its author could levy against the legitimacy of his reign—but it also implies that his transgression had profound consequences on the entire Empire.
+Heraclius did not suffer merely one defeat near Antioch in spring 613, as the saint had effectively predicted, but over the next nine years, until 622, had to watch the Persians occupy virtually the entire Roman East without the ability to launch even a minor counterattack.
+In other words, Georgios, St. Theodore’s disciple and the author of his Life, was accusing Emperor Heraclius of bringing God's wrath upon the Empire through his irreverent act, as was manifest in the Persian conquest.

 This critical passage can be explained in several ways.
-Firstly, the friendly relations between St. Theodore and Phocas, as well as with the latter’s nephew, patricius and curapalates Domentziolus, in not unknown, thanks to some passages in the same Life.
-St. Theodore even saved Domentziolus’ life by petitioning for him before Heraclius shortly after the coup d’état of 610.
-Therefore, the hagiographical passage about Heraclius’ refusal of blessed gifts can be regarded as an expression of St. Theodore’s disapproval of his violent overthrow of Phocas.
+First, the friendly relations between St. Theodore and Phocas, as well as between him and the latter’s nephew, the patricius and curapalates Domentziolus, are known, thanks to some passages in the Life.
+St. Theodore even saved Domentziolus’ life by petitioning Heraclius on his behalf shortly after the coup d’état of 610.
+The hagiographical passage about Heraclius’ refusal of the blessed gifts could thus be regarded as an expression of St. Theodore’s disapproval of his violent overthrow of Phocas.

-Secondly, the critical passage could be attributed to being written during the early reign of Heraclius, before his propaganda painted Phocas as the "mythical source of all evil".
-Thirdly, this viewpoint might have emerged because the Life of Theodore was composed within a monastic community located far from the capital, scarcely touched by the dominant propaganda, and was concluded only after Heraclius's demise.
+Second, one could presume that this particular critical passage was written early in the reign of Heraclius before he dismissed Phocas as the “mythical source of all evil.”
+Third, the view presented here could be attributed to the fact that the Life of Theodore was composed in a monastic community far from the capital that was scarcely touched by the dominant propaganda and that it was completed only after Heraclius' death.